 When the proverbial camel collapses with a broken back, remember, the last straw did not really do it.
 It was the fault of all the straws.
 We all share the planet in common, so for environmental sustainability everyone must be involved.
-Garret Hardin documented a seemingly inevitable 'tragedy' whenever, in previous centuries, a field of common land was about to be over-grazed.
-He explained how each herdsman finds it advantageous, personally and for his family, to put another cow on the land - and another and another, despite the later arrivals being manifestly thinner and less productive than before as the grass disappears - right to the point that the grazing limit is exceeded.
+Garret Hardin https://en.wikipedia.org/wiki/Tragedy of the commons documented a seemingly inevitable 'tragedy', in previous centuries, whenever a field of common land was about to be over-grazed.
+He explained how each herdsman finds it advantageous, personally and for his family, to put yet another cow on the land - and another and another.
+This continues despite each farmer noticing that the later arrivals are manifestly thinner and less productive than before as he sees the grass steadily disappearing - right to the point that the grazing limit is exceeded.
 Then all the cows die and all the families suffer.
 The personal self-interest of the individual is thus at the common cost of the whole group, progressively and ultimately, without intervention, catastrophically.
 This is Hardin's 'tragedy'.

-A more modern example is: to each fisherman it remains acceptable to take his boat to the nearly over-exploited fishery - getting ever smaller and fewer fish.
-But still he says "my boat is my livelihood, it's those other fishermen that are doing the over-fishing"- right until, predictably, the fishery collapses.
-Much is encapsulated in the sayings: "My car is my car - everyone else's car is traffic!" and in the context of human numbers: "My extra baby is my right, (OR, my own group's right, my religion's right) - everyone else's baby is over-population."
+A more modern example is: to each fisherman it remains acceptable to take his boat to the nearly over-exploited fishery even as he sees he is catching ever smaller and fewer fish, and tries to believe the reassuring lies of his peers (Figure 2).
+But still he says "my boat is my livelihood, it's those other fishermen that are doing the overfishing"- right until, predictably, the fishery collapses.
+The situation is encapsulated in the sayings: "My car is my car - everyone else's car is traffic!" and in the context of human numbers: "My extra baby is my right, (OR, my own group's right, my religion's right) - everyone else's baby is over-population."